Kim Kardashian West asks Colorado governor to commute sentence of truck driver serving 110 years - NewsBreak

 Rogel Aguilera-Mederos was sentenced to 110 years in prison in a deadly crash on Interstate 70.

 Aguilera-Mederos was driving an 18-wheeler through the mountains when he claimed his brakes failed as he traveled toward the city.
-He ultimately crashed into more than two dozen stopped vehicles and four semitrailers, killing four people and hurting at least 10 more.Polis considering Aguilera-Mederos clemency application
+He ultimately crashed into more than two dozen stopped vehicles and four semitrailers, killing four people and hurting at least 10 more.Virginia man sentenced to 1,823 years in prison to be set free

 Aguilera-Mederos was convicted of: